SillyDev2026/Bnum5/README.md

 where useful magnitude and floating-point precision matter more than retaining every decimal digit.

-Bnum is not intended for cryptographic arithmetic or exact arbitrary-length integer accounting.
+For exact arbitrary-length integers, cryptographic arithmetic, or exact financial decimal accounting, use a representation designed for exact arithmetic.

 ---

 # Recommended Data Flow

-For convenience-oriented code:
+Convenience-oriented code:

 ```text
 DataStore / config / UI input